kailash-manasarovar/forgivenet-suite/developer-docs/docs/prerequisites.md

 Truffle is a library which allows us to compile, deploy, and interact with Solidity smart contracts locally.

 The backend application is a Solidity app.
-You can see copies of the original files in the `/contracts` folder.
+The original and deployed Solidity files are in the `/contracts` folder.
 We will be working with these.

 !!! note
     `Migrations.sol` is a default truffle file and is not part of the application.

 !!! danger
     Do not change any code in the Solidity contracts unless you know what you are doing.
+It will not be merged.

 `FRGVN.sol` and `RequestForForgiveness.sol` are the application ERC20 token and smart contract respectively.
 These two files are now live and functional on the [Ethereum mainnet](https://etherscan.io/token/0x9d29f93e0a4c0bc5ac1e13d5b72038f35c81f325).